-The Turing Centre for Living Systems (CENTURI) is an interdisciplinary project located in Marseille (France).
+The Turing Centre for Living Systems (CENTURI) is an interdisciplinary centre located in Marseille (France).

 CENTURI aims at developing an integrated interdisciplinary community, to decipher the complexity of biological systems through the understanding of how biological function emerges from the organization and dynamics of living systems.